ravi2799/CNN_Furniture_Classification/ReadMe.md

-Furniture Classification
+#Furniture Classification

-How to train?
+##How to train?
-  Inside Script folder:
+  Go to Script folder and Run:
       python train.py

-For test the model:
+##For test the model:

   Load the checkpoint which is inside the checkpoints folder into infer script.
   Give path of image to be tested in __main__().